permazen/permazen/permazen-demo/src/demo/README-RAFT.txt

 `--raft-dir' stores state associated with the Raft protocol itself, such as uncommitted log entries.
 Raft also needs an AtomicKVStore to store the local copy of the state machine (i.e., the actual key/value pairs) as well as some additional associated meta-data.
-The exmaple below configures an AtomicArrayKVStore but other options exist as well.
+The example below configures an AtomicArrayKVStore but other options exist as well.

 By default, Raft nodes bind to port 9660.
 If your nodes are running on